 These small, external parasites can transmit several serious diseases, including the bubonic plague.
-Here’s how to get rid of fleas naturally without resorting to harmful chemicals.
+Here’s how to control fleas naturally without resorting to harmful chemicals.

 Description: While there are more than 200 species of fleas in this country, the primary troublemaker is the cat flea (Ctenocephalides felis).
 Happy to feed on anyone in the household (cat, dog or human), these wingless insects will most likely choose a pet, whose fur provides warmth and shelter for their breeding ground.
 Flea bites make some animals, who are allergic to the insects saliva, so miserable that they bite and scratch themselves raw.
 Human bites show up as small, red, itchy bumps most commonly observed on the wrists and ankles.